Social media marketing can be an indispensable tool on your journey to grow revenue and your customer base.

 Businesses that regard digital marketing as non-essential will quickly find themselves left out of the conversation and outpaced by their more social media-savvy competition.

 If you haven’t already defined your brand, that should be your first priority.
-Ross advises SMBs start with the “three V’s”:
+Ross advises small to midsize businesses (SMBs) start with the “three V’s”:

-- Values: these are the core values shared by your organization and those you seek to engage
+- Values: These are the core values shared by your organization and those you seek to engage.

-- Value: this is the value your organization delivers
+- Value: This is the value your organization delivers.

-- Voice: this is the voice you use to present your brand and values to the world.
+- Voice: This is the voice you use to present your brand and values to the world.

 Your brand is central to garnering loyal customers, which in turn grows your customer base.